HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 A typical usage would be specifying the physical process, computing all the projection coefficients and then projecting the computed correlators.

+The directory and file structure works as follows.
+The git repository contains all the source files and is called *source directory* or `SRC`.
+The user must create a *work directory*.
+It is recommended that this is outside of the source directory such that none of the generated files appear to git.

 ## Projection coefficients

 The computation of the projection coefficients is parallel across the different